Fred T. Long: Early life and education

-Fred Long was born in Decatur, Illinois to Hinton A. "Cook" Long and his wife Idlean Long.
-He graduated from Decatur High School in 1913 and entered Millikin University in Decatur in the spring of 1915.
-He completed his Bachelor of Science degree in Commerce and Finance in less than four years, becoming the first African American to graduate from Millikin University.
-He was a star athlete while at Millikin, lettering in football (1915–1917) and baseball (1916–1918).
-The Long-Vanderburg Scholars Program at Millikin University is named for him and Millikin's first African-American female graduate, Marian Vanderburg.
+Fred Long was born in Decatur, Illinois, to Hinton A. "Cook" Long and his wife Idlean Long.
+He graduated from Decatur High School in 1913 and entered Millikin University in Decatur in the fall of 1913.
+He attended for the 1913-1914 academic year, and then took the fall 1914 semester off, re-entering Millikin in the spring of 1915.
+He completed his Bachelor of Science degree in Commerce and Finance in June 1918,becoming the first African American to graduate from Millikin University.
+He was a star athlete while at Millikin, lettering in football (1915–1917) and baseball (1914–1918).
+The Long-Vanderburg Scholars Program at Millikin University is named for him and Millikin's first African American female graduate, Marian Vanderburg.
 He was joined at Millikin in the fall of 1915 by his brother Harry Long who had graduated from Decatur High School that spring.
 Fred entered the Army after graduation and served two years.
+In 1944 Long completed a Master's in Education from the University of Michigan.

 Professional baseball career

 In 1920, Fred Long became an outfielder for the Detroit Stars of the newly formed Negro National League.
 He returned to the Stars again in 1921 and one more season in 1926 as a reserve outfielder.
 He also played outfield for the Indianapolis ABCs during the 1925 season, a total of four seasons in the Negro National League.